Abdullah-Albanna/WinMaint/README.md

  * Scans and repairs corrupted or missing system files
  * Scans and repairs file system errors and bad sectors in the drive "C"

-NOTE: If you have already downloaded Windows Updates and you want to install them, please do, becuase the script will delete them!
+NOTE: If you have already downloaded Windows Updates and you want to install them, please do, becuase the script will delete them!.
+      It also turns on `Bits` `wuauserv`, which are Windows Updates services (I get more successful rate when thoes are on, you could obviouslly turn them off later if you want)

 ## Usage
  * Hold Win + R